-Cottage pie is a comfort food favourite.
-This easy recipe is a British classic but has been adapted by many countries as ultimate comfort food, personally one of my favourite winter dishes.
+Cottage pie is a comfort food favorite.
+This easy recipe is a British classic but has been adapted by many countries as ultimate comfort food, personally one of my favorite winter dishes.

 We often try to find for comfort food during winter because we love the cosiness that food brings to us.
 This ultimate pie is made with beef mince cooked in red wine sauce, hmmm maybe I like it so much because there is wine in it!!!! 🙂 topped with mashed potato and grated parmesan, that gives the crusty edges.
 Now that is something I want to have in front of a wood fire, covered in a blanket with a nice glass of red wine.

 What’s the difference between cottage pie and shepherd’s pie?

 It’s basically the same dish but cottage pie uses beef mince and shepherds pie uses lamb mince. if you feel like making a shepherds pie then just swap the beef for lamb and tada you got an ultimate shepherd’s pie.

 The beef mince mix is basically a bolognese, but you add red wine and vegetables into it.
 I am not going too crazy with the veggies but I am going to add carrots, celery and peas for this base, which is the classical vegetables that you find in any cottage pie.

 Then when it comes to the mashed potato, it’s not a traditional creamy mash potato, we call this duchess potatoes because we add an egg yolk to it, so it binds the mashed potato together which will help for it not to be watery when cooked in the oven.
 It also helps me pipe the potatoes.